Milli Vanilli: Beginnings, 1988–1989

-All or Nothing was repackaged as Girl You Know It's True for audiences in the United States and released in March 1989.
-It was a major success, producing five singles, including the title track of the American version, that all entered the top five of the Billboard Hot 100.
-Three of these five singles, "Baby Don't Forget My Number", "Blame It on the Rain", and "Girl I'm Gonna Miss You", went to number one.
+All or Nothing was a moderate success, reaching the Top 40 in several European countries and No. 1 in New Zealand.
+It originally reached No. 37 in the UK Albums Chart but was packaged together with The U.S.-Remix Album: All or Nothing in 1989 under the name 2×2 and reached No. 6.
+All or Nothing was subsequently expanded and repackaged as Girl You Know It's True for audiences in the United States and released in March 1989.
+It was a major success, producing five singles, including the title track of the American version, that all entered the Top 5 of the Billboard Hot 100.
+Three of these five singles, "Baby Don't Forget My Number", "Blame It on the Rain", and "Girl I'm Gonna Miss You", went to No. 1.
+In May 1989, the duo performed at the first World Music Awards in Monte Carlo, where "Girl You Know It's True" was awarded Song of the Year.
 In January 1990, the album Girl You Know It's True was certified 6× platinum by the RIAA after spending seven weeks atop the Billboard Top 200.
-It spent 41 weeks in the top 10 of the Billboard Top 200 and 78 weeks on the charts overall.
+It spent 41 weeks in the Top 10 of the Billboard Top 200 and 78 weeks on the charts overall.
 It was also certified Diamond in Canada, denoting sales of over a million units there.
-The duo won the Best New Artist award at the 32nd Grammy Awards, as well as three awards at the 17th American Music Awards.
-The duo was not without their detractors, as Rolling Stone Magazine named them "worst act of 1989" and Girl You Know It's True "worst album of 1989".
+Milli Vanilli won the Best New Artist award at the 32nd Grammy Awards, as well as three awards at the 17th American Music Awards.
+However, the duo was not without their detractors, as Rolling Stone Magazine named them "worst act of 1989" and Girl You Know It's True "worst album of 1989".